User-Centric Requirements Prioritization in mHealth Applications: Insights from a Discrete Choice Experiment: Method

 \subsection{Key attributes identification}

-In a DCE, \textbf{attributes} are key features of a product, service, or system presented to participants as variables influencing their choices, and is typically assigned multiple levels, which define the variations of that attribute \cite{klojgaard2012designing}.
+In a DCE, \textbf{attributes} are key features of a product, service, or system presented to participants as variables influencing their choices, and are typically assigned multiple levels \cite{klojgaard2012designing}.
 The attributes are extracted from two primary sources: (i) a SLR concerning the current state of the art of AUIs in mHealth applications \cite{wang2024adaptive}, and (ii) the findings of a socio-technical grounded theory analysis that scrutinized data derived from focus groups and interview sessions, focused on examining perceptions regarding the implementation of AUIs in mHealth applications \cite{wang2024adaptiveicse}.
 The first author identified seven potential attributes from the sources, selecting the six most significant for the DCE survey, which asks participants to assess their importance.

 \begin{enumerate}[leftmargin=20pt, topsep=0pt, itemsep=0pt] \item \textbf{Controllability over adaptations}: assesses the level of control users have over how the app adjusts to their needs; \item \textbf{Involvement of caregivers}: describes the role caregivers play in supporting daily use of the app; \item \textbf{App usability}: refers to how intuitive and user-friendly the app is, even with its adaptive features; \item \textbf{Function usage patterns}: reflect how the app adapts to users based on the frequency with which specific functions are used; \item \textbf{Adaptation frequency}: examines how often the app’s features change to align with user preferences, ranging from infrequent updates to regular adjustments; \item \textbf{Adaptation granularity}: highlights the scale of changes, whether they involve broad adjustments that affect multiple areas of the app or smaller, targeted modifications. \end{enumerate} Table \ref{tab:attributes_levelsnew} outlines the various levels for each attribute.
 An example DCE choice question set for attributes is shown in Figure \ref{fig:discreteexample}.
 Participants are presented with a list of questions in this format and are requested to select one of the combined choice sets from the two options provided.